-- 1. To prepare competent entry-level Echocardiographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - 2 To develop students with effective communication skills. - 3 To instruct students in the use of critical thinking and problem solving skills. - 4 To encourage students to demonstrate professionalism.
+- 1. To prepare competent entry-level Echocardiographers in the cognitive(knowledge), psychomotor (skills), and affective (behavior) learning domains for the Adult Cardiac Sonography concentration. - 2 To develop students with effective communication skills. - 3 To instruct students on critical thinking and problem-solving skills. - 4 To encourage students to demonstrate professionalism.